pghvlaans/sbotools/man-md/sboinstall.1.md

 file for any specified SlackBuild.
 This is a recursive operation over all dependencies. **sboinstall** offers to install any non-installed dependencies in the build queue, taking blacklisted scripts and optional dependency specifications in [sbotools.hints(5)](sbotools.hints.5.md) into account.
+In case of **\--reinstall**, scripts with automatic reverse dependency rebuilds will have their reverse dependencies rebuilt as well.
 If circular dependencies are detected, the script exits with an error message.

 *README* files are parsed for **groupadd** and **useradd** commands, and **sboinstall** offers to run them prior to building.
 If the *README* is